nevkatz/node-demos/README.md

 ### Work Cited

-The server-client part of the primary demo is based on the tutorial from https://socket.io/get-started/chat.
+The server-client part of the primary demo is based on the tutorial from https://socket.io/get-started/chat

+The favicon came from https://favicon.io/emoji-favicons/dragon-face/

 The primary differences are some MIME type handling for the JS file and additional file-creation tests.

+Deleting a file: